 What is MCP?

-Cursor supports three transport types for MCP servers:
+Cursor supports three transport methods:

 TransportExecution environmentDeploymentUsersInputAuth